golovpeter/ege_info/README.md

-# ege_info
+# Ege_info

-Repository to prepare for Unified State Exam
+Repository to prepare for Unified State Exam in computer science